kuznetckiy/Geoscan_Lite_eng/catapult.rst

 Assembly
 ----------

-1) Eject the parts of the launcher from the transport bag.
+1) Eject a parts of the launcher from the transport bag.
 2) Spread out the supports on the front of the launcher.
-Make sure that they are securely fastened by locks. Чтобы сложить стойки, pull the locks down.
+Make sure that they are securely fastened by locks.
+To fold the supports pull the locks down.

 .. figure:: _static/_images/catapult1.png
    :align: center